saucelabs/sauce-docs/docs/api-testing/how-to-guides/integration-testing.md

 ### Further Explanation

-As we stated at the start, it is imperative to not just exercise endpoints, but validate that an entire series of microservices are working.
+As we stated at the start, it is imperative to not just exercise endpoints, but validate that an entire series of services are working.
 It’s best to do that by writing tests that emulate common and uncommon user flows.
 A critical part of that work involves creating reusable variables to allow the test to work at any time, with any data.

 By making a request for a fresh token at the beginning of the sequence, and then assigning it to a variable, you will know that any time you run this test, you’re doing so with a valid access token, which is automatically being passed to all follow-up calls.